MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex1_Compliance_Manager.md

 1. On the **New assessment created** page select **Done** to view your new assessment.

+You have successfully created the GLBA Compliance Assessment within Compliance Manager, enabling you to assess Contoso Ltd.'s compliance with the Gramm-Leach-Bliley Act (GLBA) in Microsoft 365.

 ## Task 4 - Assign improvement action

+In this task, you will create a new assessment within Compliance Manager to evaluate Contoso Ltd.'s compliance with the Gramm-Leach-Bliley Act (GLBA).

 1. You should still be logged in with Joni's account and logged into the **Compliance Manager** within the Microsoft Purview compliance portal.
 You should be on the **GLBA Compliance Assessment** that was created in the previous task.